 Mgahinga National Park

-Trip Planning Logistics
+Gorilla Tours Planning & Logistics

 Where To Stay

-Our selection of great safari lodges for gorilla trekking includes meals with accommodation; often all meals during your stay.
+Our selection of great safari lodges for gorilla trekking includes meals with accommodation, often all meals during your stay.

-Usually, you have to book into a hotel near the airport, spend a night and dedicate the next day to travelling across to gorilla country.
+Usually, you have to book into a hotel near the airport, spend a night and dedicate the next day to traveling across to gorilla country.
 You'll spend a minimum of two nights in Bwindi, allowing you to save an entire day for the gorilla trekking experience.

 Typical Travel Costs